Subclass 482 — Skills in Demand visa

 What are the streams of the 482 visa?

 The 482 has three streams.
-The Core Skills stream is for occupations on the Core Skills Occupation List with a minimum salary at the Core Skills Income Threshold.
-The Specialist Skills stream is for higher-skill roles paid above the Specialist Skills Income Threshold.
-The Essential Skills stream covers labour agreement and limited essential-skill arrangements.
+The Core Skills stream is for occupations on the Core Skills Occupation List (CSOL) paid at or above the Core Skills Income Threshold (CSIT).
+The Specialist Skills stream is for higher-paid roles above the Specialist Skills Income Threshold (SSIT) and has no occupation list.
+The Labour Agreement stream covers roles filled under a labour agreement or Designated Area Migration Agreement (DAMA).
+There is no 'Essential Skills' stream — that was proposed under the Migration Strategy but never legislated.

 How much does the 482 visa cost?